DANCER AND CLOWN, TOWARD 1890

 He introduces hip-hop, whose jerky movements come from dances of Caribbean slaves.

-The show portrayed the white clown beating up the black one (see the clips above), a reflection of colonialism.
-When intellectuals became conscious of racism with the Dreyfus case, they stopped backing such production.
-At the same time theater replaced circus as popular entertainment.
+Shows had the white clown beat up the black one, a reflection of colonialism.
+When part of the public became conscious of racism with the Dreyfus case, it rejected such performances.
+Theater replaced circus as popular entertainment at the same time.

 Rafael died destitute and forgotten.